Fantastic Activities in Lummi Island, Washington

-The Heritage Trust is a non-profit organization dedicated to conserving the islands forests, farmland, open spaces, and undeveloped shorelines, and we encourage all guests to visit their resource center to learn about the vicinity and the trust's work.
+The Heritage Trust is a non-profit organization dedicated to conserving the islands forests, farmland, open spaces, and undeveloped shorelines, and we encourage all guests to visit their resource center at the Otto Preserve to learn about the vicinity and the trust's work.

 - Weather-appropriate clothing

 - Comfortable walking/hiking shoes

 West Shore Marine and Outer Island Excursions offer a fast, safe, and comfortable means of travel between the San Juan Islands.
 Trips can be scheduled on a custom basis to many destinations.
 For the convenience of our guests, make a stop right at Sunset Beach in front of the Inn.
 Contact us for rates and reservations.

 See Orcas and Gray Whales in their natural habitat with a whale watching tour by Outer Island Excursions.
 Sign up for one of their Orca Whale and Wildlife trips, which can pick you up right in front of the Willows Inn on Lummi Island, and be prepared for an amazing experience.
 Outer Island Expeditions’ boats can handle up to 40 people while also boasting the highest sighting rating of any company in the San Juans for both spring Gray Whale and summer Orca sightings.
 In fact, they spot Orcas or Gray Whales on almost 95% of their trips.
 In addition to whale watching, the company also offers chartered trips for fishing or island cruising.